Have you done freelance work or been self-employed? Be sure to show off your skills on your resume.

 Below your job title and dates of employment, write a blurb that explains the type of work you performed as a freelancer.
 If you worked for multiple employers, you can mention how you did X, Y, and Z types of work for several clients in A, B, and C industries.

 4. Use bullet points to highlight noteworthy projects or clients

-If there are any particular projects you worked on that demonstrate your marketable skills, use bullet points to call attention to this relevant work underneath the blurb I suggested below.
+If there are any particular projects you worked on that demonstrate your marketable skills and achievements, use bullet points to call attention to this relevant work underneath the blurb I suggested below.

 I've listed below a sample freelance work description.
 Please note that, in this example, the client names were purposely excluded.
 However, you may want to name-drop the brands you've worked with, especially if they are relevant to your goals and well-known in your industry.

 Communications & PR Consultant (Contract), San Diego, CA | 2016 – Present

 Offer communications and public relations support for clients in the pharmaceutical sector.
 Address clients' needs, from message development and media outreach to materials creation and planning.
 Handle media relations, medical meeting support, competitive intelligence, and materials development for OTC health and pharmaceutical clients.
 Key projects include: